That Won’t Work in Tacoma!

 I was deeply disturbed by the news of the fire.
 Temple Beth El’s Rabbi Glickman had come to speak to my college class about Judaism.
 He had struck me as a man of strong character and faith.
 I had attended a Friday night service and appreciated the people I had met.
 How could someone try to destroy their temple?

 Was I ever surprised!
-People began coming, and coming, and coming… until we had hundreds of attendees (the paper estimated 500).
-They crowded into chairs, against the wall, on the floor, yet still more came.
-All had heard over the previous two days and wanted to encourage our Jewish community.
+People began coming, and coming, and coming.
+We had hundreds of attendees (the paper estimated 500).
+They crowded into chairs, against the wall, on the floor, and yet still more came.
+All had heard the news over the previous two days and wanted to encourage our Jewish community.

 The simple act of 500 Tacomans voting with their feet and coming to this vigil gave me renewed hope.
-We may never be able to rid society of those who can’t move beyond their hatred for what they don’t understand.
-Yet our meeting showed me that such people don’t have to call the shots.
+We may never be able to rid society of those who can’t move beyond their hatred for what they don’t understand, but our meeting showed me that such people don’t have to call the shots.
 It takes strength and determination to stand up to hatred and prejudice.
-Tacoma may not be as exciting as Seattle, but this day we rose to the occasion, and demonstrated that we have that strength.
+Tacoma may not be as exciting as Seattle, but on this day we rose to the occasion and demonstrated that we have that strength.
 I have never been so proud of my town.

 Originally published as HeroicStories #252 on Nov 12, 2001